tamalCodes/Literally-Learning/docs/js/hoisting.md

 In the above code, the temporal dead zone is between the `let a = 10` and `console.log(a)`. `a` will be assigned a value of `undefined` during the temporal dead zone.

-There is a difference between the `ReferenceError` that we get for `x` and `a`.
 For `x` we get `ReferenceError: x is not defined` and for `a` we get `ReferenceError: Cannot access 'a' before initialization`.
 This is because `x` is not declared at all and `a` is declared but not initialized.

-Also to keep in mind that we have a reserved space for `var` in the global scope and `let` & `const` in the block scope.

 ## Scopes